serengil/LightPHE/README.md

 assert cs.decrypt(c4) == k * m1
 ```

-On the other hand, if you adopt a multiplicatively homomorphic cryptosyste (e.g. RSA or ElGamal), you can multiply ciphertexts without revealing the private key or the plaintext.
+On the other hand, if you adopt a multiplicatively homomorphic cryptosystem (e.g. RSA or ElGamal), you can multiply ciphertexts without revealing the private key or the plaintext.

 ```python
 # build a multiplicatively homomorphic cryptosystem